 A Chief of Engineer’s Report was signed on 14 Dec 2017 this General Reevaluation Report (GRR) was being conducted after interest peaked following storm events in 2007, which struck the Mamaroneck and Sheldrake Basin flooding homes and businesses.
 This GRR was an attempt at resolving issues with previous studies that yielded a 1977 Feasibility Report and a 1989 General Design Memorandum (1989 GDM) which did not proceed to construction due to concerns of the non-Federal sponsors relating to the costs and separable element justification.

-STATUS: A Design Agreement was signed by the District and NYS Department of Conservation (NYSDEC) and Westchester County for the GRR Study and Pre Engineering and Design (PED) on 1 Mar 2010.
-A Chief of Engineer’s Report was signed on 14 Dec 2017 which finalized the GRR Study.
-The Chief of Engineer’s Report proposed a National Economic Development Plan (NED) at a total construction cost of $82,250,000 (FY 2018 price level).
-The final Chief of Engineer’s Report was signed and the report has been submitted to the Assistant Secretary of the Army, upon approval the report will be sent to OMB and on to Congress for consideration in an authorization bill.
-Remaining 2007 Supplemental Funds total approximately $535,000 of $700,000 needed for the Federal portion of PED of the first constructible element.
-These funds will be used upon the approval to move into PED and/or a construction authorization.
+STATUS: A Design Agreement was signed by the District and NYS Department of Conservation (NYSDEC) and Westchester County for the GRR Study and Preconstruction Engineering and Design (PED) on 1 Mar 2010.
+A Chief of Engineer’s Report was signed on 14 Dec 2017 which finalized the GRR study.
+The Chief of Engineer’s Report proposed a National Economic Development (NED) plan at a total first construction cost of $88,057,000 (FY 2021 price level).
+The final Chief of Engineer’s Report was signed, and the report has been submitted to the Assistant Secretary of the Army.
+The report was sent to OMB and Congress for consideration in an authorization bill.
+The project was authorized for construction by Congress as noted above in 2018.
+The Federal and Non-Federal portion of PED funding of the first constructible element has proceeded with coordination with the Village of Mamaroneck.
+The PED effort has been completed for the preparation of the first set of plans and specifications of the first construction contract, the demolition of the Ward Avenue bridge deck.
+A Project Partnership Agreement (PPA) is anticipated to be signed with NYSDEC for the remainder of the project, anticipated for Summer 2024.
+The project construction was funded in the Disaster Relief Supplemental Appropriations Act or Public Law 117–43 on 30 September 2021.

 Programs and Project Management, Civil Works Branch